darshxm/why-my-hand-hurts/README.md

 ## Features

-*   **Keystroke Logging**: Records key presses, timestamps, and durations to a CSV file.
+*   **Keystroke Logging**: Records key presses, timestamps, durations, and (when available) the active app and window title to a CSV file.
 *   **Typing Analysis**: Generates plots for key press distribution and durations.
 *   **Keyboard Layout Optimization**:
     *   Generates an optimized keyboard layout based on your personal typing data.